Pierre Aubenque

 Pierre Aubenque (23 July 1929 – 23 February 2020) was a French philosopher.
 He was strongly focused on Aristotle.

 Biography

-Aubenque was a student at the École normale supérieure in Paris and earned his Agrégation in philosophy in 1950.
+Aubenque was a student at the École normale supérieure in Paris and earned his agrégation in philosophy in 1950.
 He became an assistant professor at the University of Montpellier, then a professor at the University of Franche-Comté and Aix-Marseille University.
-In 1969, he began teaching philosophy at Sorbonne University.
+In 1969, he began teaching philosophy at the University of Paris (later Paris IV).
 He also wrote many works published by Éditions Beauchesne.
+He was the doctoral advisor of Dominique Janicaud.